Los Ingobernables: Los Nuevos Ingobernables

 On March 24, 2021, CMLL announced the formation of a new version of Los Ingobernables, dubbed Los Nuevos Ingobernables, which would see Ángel de Oro and Niebla Roja join El Terrible.
-As part of the stable, Ángel de Oro won La Copa VIP in 2021 and Ángel de Oro and Niebla Roja won together the CMLL World Tag Team Championship in January 2022.
+As part of the stable, Ángel de Oro won La Copa VIP in 2021 and Ángel de Oro and Niebla Roja together won the CMLL World Tag Team Championship in January 2022.

 On July 1, 2023, at CMLL, Los Nuevos Ingobernables would face the team of Tetsuya Naito, Bushi, and Titán representing Los Ingobernables de Japón in a 2 out of 3 falls match.
 Los Ingobernables de Japón would be victorious, kindling a rivalry between both splinter groups.
-On August 18, the CMLL Grand Prix saw Ángel de Oro on Team Mexico and Hiromu Takahashi on Team Rest of the World.
+The following week on July 7, Los Nuevos Ingobernables would lose in the main event to Los Guerreros Laguneros, marking the final time that Terrible teamed with Oro and Roja.
+On August 18, the CMLL Grand Prix saw Oro on Team Mexico and Hiromu Takahashi on Team Rest of the World.
 The rivaling Ingobernables members fought in the match and Takahashi would pin Oro, eliminating him from the match.
+This would essentially mark the end of the stable, as Oro and Roja reverted to simply billing themselves as Los Hermanos Chavez for their tag title defenses.